golden-guy/docker-ckpool/README.md

 ### Container quick-start

-Create and start the container with `docker compose up -d`
+- Create and start the container with `docker compose up -d`

 - To stop the container use `docker compose stop`
 - To start the container use `docker compose start`

-- Whenever you need to change the ckpool conf, stop the container first.
+- Whenever you need to change the ckpool configuration, stop the container first.
 Once done with your changes, start the container again.

+- To destroy the container (if needed), use `docker compose down`

+### Connect to ckpool

+By default, the ckpool container is listening on port 3333.
+Depending on your setup, either use localhost or the IP address of the docker host in the stratum URL to connect your miners:

+`stratum+tcp://localhost:3333`

+OR

+`stratum+tcp://<HOST_IP>:3333`